erlend-sh/learndiscourse/_en/users/features/what-is-infinite-scrolling.md

 <small class="documentation-source">Source: [https://meta.discourse.org/t/what-is-infinite-scrolling/30804](https://meta.discourse.org/t/what-is-infinite-scrolling/30804)</small>

-"Infinite Scrolling" is a term for what is happening if you're scrolling through a page filled with content and - as, or *before*, you reach the bottom - more content is loaded automatically
+"Infinite Scrolling" is a term for what is happening if you're scrolling through a page filled with content and - as or *before* you reach the bottom - more content is loaded automatically

 http://learndiscourse.org/public/resources/infinite-scrolling.mp4